 The BIPM continues to serve the needs of CCPR by providing Executive Secretary and organizational support for CCPR sessions, working group meetings, as well as Workshops and training.

 Document revision schedule

-Minor revisions are planned every two years and major revisions are expected every four years.
+Minor revisions are planned every two years and major revisions will be completed as needed..